slowernews/wisdom-tldr/README.md

 ---
-### On pace and direction
+### On pace, position and direction

 Direction is more important than pace.<br>
-Don’t be afraid to take time away to find your direction.
+Don’t be afraid to take time away to find it.

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*